We often receive questions regarding our prices on RHP bearings. In this article I will try to answer why we have such high prices.

 NSK acquired RHP in 1990 from the UPI Group and it has been a prosperous and proud brand of NSK ever since.
 Nippon Seiko KK, or NSK for short, was founded in 1916.
 The name translates as Japanese Precision Elements.
 The company quickly grew and its first subsidiary outside Japan was established in Düsseldorf, Germany, in 1963.
 From here NSK started to grow over the continent with subsidiaries in the Netherlands, Spain, the UK, Turkey, France, Italy and Poland.

 The 1980’s were a tough time in US economic history.
-High energy costs and interest rates.
-Late 80’s market crash.
+High energy costs, high interest rates, and a market crash in the Late 80’s.
 American business was feeling the pressure.
 In 1988 the current bearing situation kicked off.

 Any US company can accuse a foreign company of unfair trade practices.
 Torrington USA now owned by Timken was the company that raised complaints regarding the imported price of: ball and cylindrical roller bearings.
+The accusation was that RHP was importing products at prices below reasonable market value.
 This is referred to as dumping in the trade business.
+Duties enacted to combat these practices are called anti-dumping duties.

 Click here to read an article with more details.